sushibagel/PoE-Mechanic-Watch/README.md

 - A "Generic" option is also available for those who desire a simplier interface or for use with other (future) league mechanics.

 #### Auto Mechanic Tracking:
 For Blight, Expedition and Incursion Auto Mechanic Tracking can be enabled in a seperate menu.
-This feature **requires** the **"Output Dialogue To Chat"** setting turned on in the "UI" section of the settings in game.
+This feature ***requires*** the ***"Output Dialogue To Chat"*** setting turned on in the "UI" section of the settings in game.
 Incursion reminders are only disabled after the 3rd encounter.
 Please note this feature depends on NPC dialogs, due to dialogs being random it may not be 100% reliable.

 Influenced map tracking for the Searing Exarch and Eater of Worlds mechanics will happen automatically.
 Upon entering a map the counter will be ticked and a message displayed, the counter can be decreased using a hotkey (programmable) and increased by clicking on the icon.
 The Hotkey can be changed using the "Change Hotkey" tray menu option.

-I am in no way affiliated with Grinding Gear Games, the developers of AutoHotkey or the writer of the tf.ahk library.
-I am in no ways responsible if this script bricks your computer, causes errors or results in a ban in Path of Exile.

-This program works by setting an overlay in Path of Exile, when one of the overlay icons are pressed the script then begins continuously reading your Client.txt log file looking for a line stating that you have entered your hideout.
-Once the text is found in your log file a notification is triggered reminding you to complete the mechanic that you have turned on monitoring for, Clicking "Yes!" will close the notificaiton and begin reading your logs again, clicking "No" will turn off the reminder script resetting the overlay.
-Clicking the overlay icon a second time will also turn the reminder script off and reset the overlay.

 ## Installation:
-To run this script you **MUST** have AutoHotKey installed. https://www.autohotkey.com/
+To run this script you ***MUST*** have AutoHotKey installed. https://www.autohotkey.com/

 Download and unzip the program.
-Double-click **"Start Me.ahk"** to run the program.
+Double-click ***"Start Me.ahk"*** to run the program.
 Please note, it must be run from within a folder containing all the assets and files that are contained in the zip.

 ## Usage: